CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU.md

     cumulus@leaf01:~$ source leaf01.txt

-## <span id="src-83625806301_NetworkCommandLineUtility-NCLU-conf" class="confluence-anchor-link"></span><span>Advanced Configuration</span>
+## <span id="src-8362580_NetworkCommandLineUtility-NCLU-conf" class="confluence-anchor-link"></span><span>Advanced Configuration</span>

-NCLU needs no initial configuration; however, if you need to modify its

-certain configuration, you must manually update the `/etc/netd.conf` file.
+NCLU needs no initial configuration; however, if you need to modify its configuration, you must manually update the `/etc/netd.conf` file.
 You can configure this file to allow different permission levels for users to edit configurations and run `show` commands.
 The file also contains a blacklist that hides less frequently used terms from the tabbed autocomplete.

 After you edit the `netd.conf` file, restart the `netd` service for the changes to take effect.